telerik/winforms-docs/gridview/styling-and-appearance/images.md

 {{endregion}}

 ## Setting an image in a column header

-The following code snippet demonstrates how to set an image for a certain column:#_[C#] Set an image in a column header_
+The following code snippet demonstrates how to set an image for a certain column:

+#### Set an image in a column header

 {{source=..\SamplesCS\GridView\StylingAndAppearance\ChangingTheCurrentRowIndicator.cs region=setColumnHeaderImage}}
 {{source=..\SamplesVB\GridView\StylingAndAppearance\ChangingTheCurrentRowIndicator.vb region=setColumnHeaderImage}}